nautilus-cyberneering/library-consumer/README.md

 # Library Consumer

+NOTE: We think this idea can be very suseful for a lot of projects so we decided to create a [GitHub Action](https://github.com/Nautilus-Cyberneering/git-queue).
+We are still working on it and we have not replace the embedded action in theis repo with the [other one](https://github.com/Nautilus-Cyberneering/git-queue) yet.

 Crazy idea: let's use git empty commits as a concurrency lock to provide exclusive access to git merges.

 The problems we are trying to solve: